zackmdavis/Less_Wrong_Drafts/conversation_with_metz_vassar_taylor_davis.md

 **ZMD**: From your acknowledgments page, it seems like you at least have the concept that when someone tells you your book proposal is bad, it's not summoning judgment and punishment.
 They just mean it's a bad book idea and you should maybe write a different book.
 The sanity and maturity to recognize that is apparently a large amount of rationality in today's world.
 I think the thing that the thing that Michael was trying to do in 2009 was to create more sane and rational people, rather than the doomsday cult it turned into.
 Separately from the fact that doomsday is still real, sane and mature people would be helpful for confronting the impending doom.

-The reason the reason I put in so much effort, talking with you multiple times, sending you that 2000 word email, is because like I'm worried you're going to tell the story of this book as strictly the sociological lens of, here are these weird people forming a doomsday cult and they're pulling the strings in Silicon Valley.
+The reason the reason I put in so much effort, talking with you multiple times, sending you that 2000 word email, is because I'm worried you're going to tell the story of this book as strictly the sociological lens of, here are these weird people forming a doomsday cult and they're pulling the strings in Silicon Valley.

 That part is true.
 The sociological lens is valid.
 But there's also this other part of the story, as I said in the email, the reason Yudkowsky succeeded and Kurzweil didn't, is because before we gave up, before we gave up on objectivity like the rest of the world, except for Michael—